wolfv6/keybrd/examples/IOE_PCA9655E_development/README.md

-The series of sketches in this folder where used to develope the Port_PCA9655E class.
+The series of sketches in this folder where used to develop the Port_PCA9655E class in stages.
 The folder numbers are ordered from fundamental to practical.

 Each sketch was tested on a breadboard.
 Breadboards hold: